logicahealth/sandbox-community-edition/README.md

 *NOTE:* If you ever lose or forget this password, look in the appendices to find out how to reset it.
 After logging in, you should see the following screen with no sandboxes.
 Click the NEW SANDBOX button to create a sandbox.

-After you have created a sandbox you will see them listed:
+After you have created a sandbox you will see it listed:
 ![First Login](./images/first_login.png)

 ### Starting and stopping the sandbox